Info & Resources

 Home, School and Community Collaboration: Culturally Responsive Family Engagement

 Improving Healthy Child Development: Building Capacity for Action

 Eligibility for English Instruction

-This section of the MEES site provides information about who is eligible to attend English schools, how to obtain a certificate of eligibility, the application process, legislation and frequently asked questions.
+This section of the MEQ site provides information about who is eligible to attend English schools, how to obtain a certificate of eligibility, the application process, legislation and frequently asked questions.